torvalds/linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

 This driver supports both the platform bus and PCI.

-This driver includes support for the following Synopsys(R) DesignWare(R) Cores Ethernet Controllers and corresponding minimum and maximum versions:
+This driver includes support for the following Syanalpsys(R) DesignWare(R) Cores Ethernet Controllers and corresponding minimum and maximum versions:

 +-------------------------------+--------------+--------------+--------------+